vivitt/vivitt/README.md

 ## Hi, I am Viviana 👋🏽
-I am a Frontend developer with an audiovisual and visual arts background.
+I am a front-end developer with an audiovisual and visual arts background.

 I am passionate about developing accessible and inclusive experiences along the web 💗.
 I love discovering and learning new technologies.
 Sometimes I [blog]() ✏️ about my experiences.

-📬 Contact me on [Linkedin](https://www.linkedin.com/in/viviana-yanez/), I am always willing to share experiences, learnings, and thoughts.
+Find more about me on [my website](https://www.viviyanez.dev/) or contact me on [Linkedin](https://www.linkedin.com/in/viviana-yanez/), I am always willing to share experiences, learnings, and thoughts.

 ---